SparkPost/support-docs/content/analyst/inbox-and-design-tracker/how-to-use-analytics-tracker.md

 - Enter a tracking code name
 - Set an expiration date for tracking this campaign
-- Select your Marketing Software to proceed to the next step.
+- Click "Select your marketing software" button to proceed to the next step.

 ![](media/how_to_use_analytics_tracker/trackingcode.png)